atomable/sdk/README.md

 #### importing

-`sdk.js` can be required directly for es next project or you can use the `sdk-min.js` for all legacy applications.
+`sdk.js` can be required directly.

 ```javascript
 var at = require('atomable-sdk');